top of page

 Despite both being teenagers, maidens, farmer's daughters, and leading armies by bearing the standard, Tjede Peckes was not 100% Joan of Arc, or Jeanne d’Arc, though.
 Whereas Joan was motivated by religious devotion, Tjede was probably not so much.
 She even fought against the church.
 In the years before the battle, Tjede Peckes had joined the women’s movement that was critical of the influence of the Roman Catholic Church in Land Wursten.
 These women regarded themselves as followers of the Capital Virgins, did not marry, and refused as unmarried women to enter a nunnery.
 Martin Luther too opposed to the tradition of sending women to a cloister to preserve their piety and virginity.
 He also criticized the malpractices in nunneries and monasteries.

 Being a landowning Jungfrau ‘unmarried young woman’ you furthermore had the possibility to participate in the Bauernräten ‘farmers councils’ of Land Wursten too.
-Republic Land Wursten was governed by the chosen Sechzehn Ratgeber ‘sixteen counsellors’.
+Once married, a woman became legally incompetent, and the husband decided on money, goods and legal affairs.
+This was also the case in the Netherlands in the Early Modern Period.
+Republic Land Wursten was governed by the chosen Sechzehn Ratgeber 'sixteen counsellors'.
 In other words, remaining unmarried you could be political active as a woman.
 Once married, your husband would fulfil this role.

 Who knows, maybe if rebellious and church-critical Tjede Peckes had won the battle like Joan of Arc did, she would have been burned at the stake too, just like her leading example.